-He said he was honoured to be part of an event raising money for such a good cause.
+He said he was "honoured" to be part of a "great event" raising money for such a good cause.

-"It's inspiring to see so many Kiwis taking the right steps to live healthier lifestyles for themselves and their families."
+"It's inspiring to see so many Kiwis taking the right steps to live healthier lifestyles for themselves and their families," he said.

-Betham said he was pleased with the panel and "super chuffed" they were giving their time to raise awareness for Steps for Life
+Added Betham: "I am so pleased with the panel and super chuffed they are all giving up their time for a great cause and to raise awareness for Steps for Life."

 "It is an amazing charity event that Monty Betham has set up," she said in a video posted on the charity's social media account.